alex-klyuev/bitcoin-transactions-and-wallets/README.md

 # bitcoin-transactions-and-wallets

-Educational project for me to learn about how the Bitcoin network models transactions and user balances ("wallets").
+Educational project for me to learn about how the Bitcoin network models transactions and how users can send/receive transactions and view their balances (known commonly as "wallets").

 This is not designed with security in mind, but rather to understand the design principles behind Bitcoin.